tmwayne/ide-vim/README.md

 - Vim v8.1+

 ## Issues
-- Some REPLs, such as IPython require autoindentation to be turned off for `ide-vim` to work correctly.
+- Some interactive REPLs require autoindentation to be turned off for `ide-vim` to work correctly.
-- Also, with IPython, sending functions that contain new lines doesn't currently work.
-The current workaround is to replace the newlines with a comment character.